All the current DDWA resources, as well as selected

 There is also a plan to support a child with toileting assistance needs.

-You can pick up a hard copy of this guide at your local Disability Services Commission office – Perth metro and Regional WA offices have them available for distribution.
+You can pick up a hard copy of this guide at your local Department of Communities, Disabilities Services office.
+Their Perth metro and Regional WA offices have them available for distribution.

 Walking Along Side me – Making Your Plan